brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker deployed a RAT to gain persistent access to the victim's computer, monitoring activities and stealing sensitive data.

+### Ransomware
+**Definition:**
+Malware that encrypts a victim’s files and demands payment (a ransom) in exchange for the decryption key.

+**Example Usage:**
+The company’s systems were locked down by ransomware demanding Bitcoin.

 ### RDP (Remote Desktop Protocol)
 **Definition:**
 RDP is a protocol developed by Microsoft that allows users to remotely access and control another computer over a network.